EmberEmu/Ember/README.md

 * Correct character customisation options validation

 Advancements in open source emulation flow in both directions, allowing the wider community to benefit, even if they all don't directly use or contribute to the same projects.

-### Why WoW 1.12.1?
-Our primary goal isn't to produce a feature-complete, up-to-date emulator to use with newer clients.
-The 1.12.1 protocol was chosen as a fixed target to leverage the extensive research of prior projects, allowing for greater focus on writing code over reverse engineering.

 ## ⚡ I'm in!
 What now?